petterhol/pdog.no/content/gotgeo/index.md

 #### I'm all in - where is it?

 Due to the current global health event, this Special Event is held in the cyberspace.
+More specifically, it will be hosted on our Discord channel.

 #### Sounds really exclusive - who's invited?